What is the Difference between Luminescence, Photoluminescence, Fluorescence, and Phosphorescence?

 When to describe emission as photoluminescence versus fluorescence/phosphorescence is ultimately down to personal preference.
 Chemists and biologists, who primarily study molecular systems, favour the use of fluorescence and phosphorescence since in these highly localised molecular systems there are distinct singlet and triplet states.
 In contrast; physicists predominately study semiconducting materials where the electrons are highly delocalised and the concept of singlet and triplet frequently ceases to be relevant.
 This is one of the reasons why physicists tend to use the broader term photoluminescence to describe light emission.

 Whatever you decide to call it; photoluminescence, fluorescence and phosphorescence can provide a wealth of information on the properties of molecules and materials; ranging from the determination of charge carrier lifetime in solar cells to measuring the solvation dynamics around micelles in living cells.

 Products for Luminescence, Photoluminescence, Fluorescence, and Phosphorescence

-To measure photoluminescence a photoluminescence spectrometer is required and Edinburgh Instruments offers a range of single photon counting photoluminescence spectrometers to measure photoluminescence spectra, lifetimes, anisotropy and quantum yields of your samples.
+To measure fluorescence and phosphorescence a spectrometer is required and Edinburgh Instruments offers a range of single photon counting photoluminescence spectrometers to measure photoluminescence spectra, lifetimes, anisotropy and quantum yields of your samples.
 To find out how we can help you with your research requirements, please contact us.

 Keep in Touch

-If you have enjoyed reading this article, and would like to be the first to see all the latest news, applications, and product information from Edinburgh Instruments, then sign-up to our infrequent newsletter via the red sign-up button below, and follow us on social media.
+If you have enjoyed reading this article about fluorescence and phosphorescence, and would like to be the first to see all the latest news, applications, and product information from Edinburgh Instruments, then sign-up to our infrequent newsletter via the red sign-up button below, and follow us on social media.